-Assam Rifles Invites Tender for amc for fuel cell based hybrid power augmentation system 08 nos at igar (s) and replacement of li-ion battery bank - 2024_ARMHA_820338_1
+Assam Rifles Invites Tender for Amc for Fuel cell based hybrid power augmentation system 08 nos at igar (s) and replacement of li-ion battery bank - 2024_ARMHA_820338_1

-The Sentinel is the online tender website that provides unlimited lifetime free access to Tender for supply of amc for fuel cell based hybrid power augmentation system 08 nos at igar (s) and replacement of li-ion battery bankand other procurement notices types like open tender, public tender, online tenders from the Assam Rifles.
+The Sentinel is the online tender website that provides unlimited lifetime free access to Tender for Amc for Fuel cell based hybrid power augmentation system 08 nos at igar (s) and replacement of li-ion battery bank and other procurement notices types like open tender, public tender, online tenders from the Assam Rifles.

 The Assam Rifles is a central paramilitary force responsible for border security, counter-insurgency, and maintaining law and order in Northeast India.
 Its primary duty involves guarding the Indo-Myanmar border.
 The AR is one of the Central Armed Police Forces administered by the Ministry of Home Affairs